Sjord/Sjord.github.io/_posts/2020-02-16-how-to-open-a-compal-ch7465lg-ziggo-connect-box.md

 ## One screw in the back

 On the back there are the network ports and the cable connection.
 The grey area with the text on it is a sticker.
 Peel that back to reveal the screw hole next to UTP port 4.
+The screws are security torx, size 10.

 <img src="/images/modem-back-screw.jpg" width="100%">